Senior Scam Watch

 Who is targeted

-Seniors who use computers or the internet
+Seniors who use computers or smartphones

 What to do